finbourne/lusid-sdk-java-preview/sdk/docs/PortfoliosApi.md

     PortfoliosApi apiInstance = new PortfoliosApi(defaultClient);
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to list the portfolios.
 Defaults to the current LUSID              system datetime if not specified.
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The as-at datetime at which to list the portfolios.
-Defaults to return the latest version              of each portfolio if not specified.
+    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to list the portfolios.
+Defaults to returning the latest version              of each portfolio if not specified.
-    String page = "page_example"; // String | The pagination token to use to continue listing portfolios from a previous call to list portfolios.
-This  value is returned from the previous call.
-If a pagination token is provided the filter, effectiveAt  and asAt fields must not have changed since the original request.
+    String page = "page_example"; // String | The pagination token to use to continue listing portfolios; this              value is returned from the previous call.
+If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request.
 Also, if set, a start value cannot be provided.
     Integer start = 56; // Integer | When paginating, skip this number of results.
-    Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
+    Integer limit = 56; // Integer | When paginating, limit the results to this number.
 Defaults to 65,535 if not specified.
-    String filter = "filter_example"; // String | Expression to filter the result set.
-For example, to filter on the Type, use \"type eq 'Transaction'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
+    String filter = "filter_example"; // String | Expression to filter the results.
+For example, to filter on the transaction type, specify \"type eq 'Transaction'\".
+For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914.
     String query = "query_example"; // String | Expression specifying the criteria that the returned portfolios must meet.
-For example, to see which              portfolios have holdings in the instruments with a Lusid Instrument Id (LUID) of 'LUID_PPA8HI6M' or a Figi of 'BBG000BLNNH6'              you would specify \"instrument.identifiers in (('LusidInstrumentId', 'LUID_PPA8HI6M'), ('Figi', 'BBG000BLNNH6'))\".
+For example, to see which              portfolios have holdings in instruments with a LusidInstrumentId (LUID) of 'LUID_PPA8HI6M' or a Figi of 'BBG000BLNNH6',              specify \"instrument.identifiers in (('LusidInstrumentId', 'LUID_PPA8HI6M'), ('Figi', 'BBG000BLNNH6'))\".
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Portfolio' domain to decorate onto each portfolio.
 These must take the format {domain}/{scope}/{code}, for example 'Portfolio/Manager/Id'. try {
       ResourceListOfPortfolio result = apiInstance.listPortfolios(effectiveAt, asAt, page, start, limit, filter, query, propertyKeys);